techartorg/bqt/README.md

 ```

 ## Develop setup
+When working on the bqt code from a repo, to prevent having to reinstall bqt every time you make a change,
 you can symlink the bqt folder to your blender addons folder to develop bqt.
 Any updates in the repo are then reflected in blender on restart.
 e.g.: